AnantharamanLab/ViWrap/README.md

 ViWrap is a wrapper to identify, bin, classify, and predict host-viral relationships for viruses from metagenomes.
 It leverages the advantages of currently available virus analyzing tools and provides a quick, intuitive, one-step pipeline to get viral sequences and corresponding properties.

+***Note*:**

-*Note*: ViWrap is built for studying viruses identified and reconstructed from metagenomes.
+- ViWrap is built for studying viruses identified and reconstructed from metagenomes.
 It is suggested to be only used for viruses with hosts as bacteria, archaea, and microeukaryotes.

+- ViWrap was reported to generate many false positive vMAGs for identifying potential giant viruses (or nucleocytoviruses).
+Many identified giant viruses do not contain any typical GV markers.

 ViWrap is an integrated wrapper/pipeline, the main contributors of each virus identifying, binning, classifying, and viral host predicting software within it should be acknowledged (Citations and links are provided):